-As an admin, in case a community user or a group member shares a post while you are logged out, you will also be notified with an email and in the community page with the number of the new posts, while users will be notified only if they are members of the group.
+As an admin, in case a community user or a group member shares a post while you are logged out, you will also be notified with an email and in the community page with the number of the new posts, while users will be notified only if they are tagged on the post, or are currently logged in.
 Also, each group can also be easily deleted.

 2 Course Discussion groups

 Course Discussion groups are automatically created for each course or for each course's “learning activity" ( depends on your Community Access settings)